brantr/astr-119-section-assignments/README.md

 print("Hello from [your name].")
 ```

-* Create a under the "Code tab", click pull request to add this code to the repository.
+* Create a under the "Code tab", click pull request to request that I merge your forked branch into my repository.

 * In the comments for the pull request, note your preference for a Section assignment (M or F).
 If you already have an officially assigned Section, note that instead and verify which one.